-Avoid squeezing the nipple itself.
+- Avoid squeezing the nipple itself.
 Pressing or pulling the nipple cannot express the milk.
-It is the same as the baby sucking only the nipple.
-Express one breast for at least 3-5 minutes until the flow slows, and then express the other side; then

-- 10. Ask: How often should a mother express her breastmilk?
+It is the same as the baby sucking only the nipple. - Express one breast for at least 3-5 minutes until the flow slows, and then express the other side; then repeat both sides.
+She can use either hand for either breast and change when they tire. - Explain that to express breastmilk adequately takes 20-30 minutes, especially in the first few days when only a little milk may be produced.
+It is important not to try to express in a shorter time. - 10.
+Ask: How often should a mother express her breastmilk?
 Encourage participants to discuss and add the following as needed. - Usually as often as the baby would breastfeed, but it depends on the reason for expressing the milk. - To establish lactation to feed a low-birth-weight or sick newborn you should start to express milk on the first day, as soon as possible after delivery.
 You may only express a few drops of colostrum at first, but it helps breastmilk production to begin, in the same way that a baby suckling soon after delivery helps breastmilk production to begin. - Express as much as you can as often as your baby would breastfeed.
 This should be at least every three hours, including during the night.
 If you express only a few times, or if there are long intervals between expressions, you may not be able to make enough milk. - To keep up your milk supply to feed a sick baby, express at least every three hours. - To build up your milk supply, if it seems to be decreasing after a few weeks, express very often for a few days (every two hours or even every hour), and at least every three hours during the night. - To leave milk for a baby while you are out at work, express as much as possible before you go to work, to leave for the baby.
 It is also very important to express while at work to help keep up your supply. - To relieve symptoms, such as engorgement, or leaking at work, express only as much as is necessary. - 11.
 Ask: Why are cups safer and better than bottles for feeding a baby?
 Allow participants to discuss and share any of the points below that have not been mentioned. - Cups are easy to clean with soap and water, if boiling is not possible.

 - Cups are less likely than bottles to be carried around for a long time giving bacteria time to breed. - Cup-feeding is associated with less risk of diarrhea, ear infections, and tooth decay. - A cup cannot be left beside a baby, for the baby to feed himself.
-The person who feeds a baby by cup has to hold the baby and look at him, and give him some of the contact that the baby needs. - A cup does not interfere with suckling at the breast. - 12.
-Facilitate a discussion with the following questions: - Would expressing breastmilk be a helpful technique for you?
+The person who feeds a baby by cup has to hold the baby and look at him, and give him some of the contact that the baby needs. - A cup does not interfere with suckling at the breast.

+12. Facilitate a discussion with the following questions:

+- Would expressing breastmilk be a helpful technique for you?
 Why or why not? - Are there any cultural beliefs that might keep women from expressing their milk?
 How can we address these beliefs and practices in our families and community?